Supply Chain Management

 Inventory optimization

-Other objectives of supply chain management indicate the proper utilization or the optimization of post and pre-production inventory levels. ( Inventory is termed as outflow and inflow of the stock for production)
+The proper utilization or the optimization of post and pre-production inventory levels. ( Inventory is termed as outflow and inflow of the stock for production)

 Demand fulfilment

 Also, it becomes difficult for the organisation to balance supply and demand.
-However, objectives of supply chain management signify fulfilling the demand of customers through valuable resources.
+However, the objectives of supply chain management signify fulfilling the demand of customers through valuable resources.

 Flexibility

-Business characteristics
+Business Characteristics

 Efficacy